MikeAustin71/prof-frisby-functional-prog-jspm-systemjs-mocha/017_Ch10_Exercises/01_Ch10_Examples/ReadMe.md

 This is the setup used to build and run tests for Professor Frisby's Functional programming examples.
 The tests are executed in the browser using index.html.

-## Chapter 9 Exercises
+## Chapter 10 Examples and Experimentation
-Exercises from Chapter 9 configured using jspm and systemjs.
+Chapmter 10 Examples configured using jspm and systemjs.

 ## Thanks to Dr. Boolean for:
 [Professor Frisby's Mostly Adequate Guide To Functional Programming ](https://drboolean.gitbooks.io/mostly-adequate-guide/?__s=ehycp62un87de5g78chs)